Skip to content

 checkhost

-You are all set, we can launch the enablement either with VS Code as a dev container or with make as a plain docker container.
+You are all set!
+Launch the enablement with VS Code as a dev container or with make as a plain Docker container.

 2. a. πŸ“¦ πŸ–₯️ Running as dev container with VS Code#